Trade directory · Troy metro · Michigan

 Permit Requirements

-Troy requires business license and compliance with city nuisance ordinances.
+Troy requires business license and commercial contractor registration.
+Pesticide applications over certain thresholds require notification to city environmental department.
 No specific pest control permits beyond state licensing.

 §3